Dhruv-x7x/PAN-Sharpening-CS754/Readings/survey/notes.md

 The spatial resolution of a remote sensing system is the area of the ground captured by one pixel.

-The instantaneous field of view (IFOV) is the ground area sensed at a given instant of time.
+The instantaneous field of view (IFOV) is the ground area sensed at a given instant of time

 The reflectance is the ratio of the amount of light reflected by a surface to the amount of light incident to it.